SamotsvetyForecasting/optimal-scoring/1-beat-the-house/beat-the-house.md

 ### Because the question hasn't resolved yet

 The original question asked about an invasion of Taiwan by 2050, which is fairly far in the future.
 So forecasters might not be motivated to predict in question for which the payoff might be very far away.
-In the two accompanying papers, Amplify Samotsvety and Amplify Rootclaim, we outline two methods for providing forecasters with a reward now for questions whose resolution is far away.
+In the two accompanying papers, *Amplified Oracle* and *Amplify a Bayesian*, we outline two methods for providing forecasters with a reward now for questions whose resolution is far away.
 But that reward will be probabilistic.

 That is, shares for the prediction market are paid out according to the probability estimated by a different forecasting system.
 If that forecasting system estimates an X% probability, shares of yes are paid out $X$ cts.